 Stream study (physical parameters): Students study and measure the flow rate, temperature, dissolved oxygen, pH, and turbidity of a stream.
 This lab requires a field trip to a local stream.
-Survival of a Sea Turtle - a Sphero activity This activity models a sea turtle ecosystem and the challenges sea turtles face in surviving to reproductive age (predators, environmental factors, pollution).
+Stream study (biology): Students use digital microscopes to observe live pond organisms.
+(90 minutes; 1-2 class periods; subject to season and organism availability) Survival of a Sea Turtle - a Sphero activity This activity models a sea turtle ecosystem and the challenges sea turtles face in surviving to reproductive age (predators, environmental factors, pollution).
 Students drive Spheros (programmable robots) and act as the various parts of this ecosystem.
 (This activity does not need any prior programming experience.)
+Trace Evidence Lab Students use microscopes to examine a variety of animal hairs and fibers.
+This kit also includes materials to make your own wet mount slides of trace evidence such as pollen or human hair.
+A vial of diatoms and a diatom identification book are also provided.
+Whale Lab / Mislabeling Food Students are given DNA sequences of common seafood, then use BLAST to identify which fish it is and whether or not it has been mislabeled.
+Other equipment:

-Other activities that are on the High School list may be modified to fit Middle School.
-Just ask us!
-Other equipment: Blood spatter kit Fingerprinting kit Flex cams Hair and fiber materials Heart model Human bone sets (genders, age, ethnicity) Kidney model Microscopes: Digital microscopes Stereomicroscopes Model kits: DNA (K'nex) Chemistry of fats Chemistry of proteins pH meters Spectrometers (Spec 20s, UV/Vis, FTIR, etc) Vernier LabQuests Vernier LabPros Vernier probes: CO2 O2 Chloride ion Calcium ion Gas Chromatography Nitrate ion Ammonium ion Turbidity Dissolved oxygen Light sensors Soil moisture UVA & UVB sensors Conductivity Temperature We are always working on new activities to bring to your classroom.
+Blood spatter kit Fingerprinting kit Flex cams Hair and fiber materials Heart model Human bone sets (genders, age, ethnicity) Kidney model Microscopes: Digital microscopes Stereomicroscopes Model kits: DNA (K'nex) Chemistry of fats Chemistry of proteins pH meters Spectrometers (Spec 20s, UV/Vis, FTIR, etc) Vernier LabQuests Vernier LabPros Vernier probes: CO2 O2 Chloride ion Calcium ion Gas Chromatography Nitrate ion Ammonium ion Turbidity Dissolved oxygen Light sensors Soil moisture UVA & UVB sensors Conductivity Temperature We are always working on new activities to bring to your classroom.
 If you have any curriculum for which you do not see an activity, please let us know!
 We may be able to design one for you.